Azure/azure-k8s-metrics-adapter/samples/servicebus-queue/readme.md

 ## Scale!

 Put some load on the queue.
-Note this will add message *very* quickly so only run for 20 seconds or so.
+Note this will add 20,000 message then exit.

 ```
 ./bin/producer 0